fs-feup/autonomous-systems/docs/tutorials/environment_setup/ros2_docker_vscode_coding_environment.md

     ├── package1
     └── package2
 ```
-Go to VSCode, File->Open Folder... src/ folder of the workspace (not the root).

 For the Dev Container to function properly, we have to build it with the correct user.
 Therefore add the following to .devcontainer/devcontainer.json
 ```json